amirtds/vidbuilder.ai/API_DOCUMENTATION.md

 **Content-Type:** `application/json` OR `multipart/form-data`

+**⚠️ Important:**
-**⚠️ Important:** The API waits for video generation to complete before responding (may take 30-120 seconds).
+- The API waits for video generation to complete before responding
+- **Generation time:** 30 seconds to 15 minutes (depending on video length, quality, and complexity)
+- **Timeout limits:** Server configured for up to 30-minute requests
+- **Client timeout:** Set your client timeout to at least 20 minutes (1200 seconds)

 **Request Methods:**